-Cubed butternut squash simmers in a creamy sauce infused with onion, garlic, hardy herbs & a little bit of nutmeg until it’s totally melt-in-your-mouth tender.
-(Heavenly!)
-This butternut squash gratin is also topped with smoked gouda, which melts down & oozes between the cubed squash as it bakes.
-Plus, there’s a crispy breadcrumb topping, which takes everything completely over the top, adding toasty flavor & texture.
+Cubed butternut squash simmers in a creamy sauce infused with onion, garlic, herbs, & a little nutmeg until it’s totally melt-in-your-mouth tender – all topped with smoked gouda & crispy breadcrumbs.
+Between the creamy squash, melty cheese, & toasty breadcrumb topping, there’s incredible flavor & texture in each bite.

-It’s delicious, impressive, indulgent & special enough for even the most cherished holiday dinners.
+It’s delicious, impressive, and indulgent – special enough for the most cherished holiday dinners.
 Best of all?
-It’s really easy to throw together. (& it’s even easier to eat!)
+It’s really easy to throw together (& even easier to eat)!

-Au Gratin is a classic French culinary technique in which an ingredient is topped with grated cheese &/or breadcrumbs then baked or broiled until deeply browned.
-Most famous is probably potatoes au gratin, but you can make a gratin with a variety of ingredients such as cauliflower, spinach, asparagus, or, in this case, butternut squash.
+Au Gratin is a classic French culinary technique in which an ingredient is topped with grated cheese &/or breadcrumbs, then baked or broiled until deeply browned.
+Potatoes au gratin is probably most famous, but you can make a gratin with a variety of ingredients such as cauliflower, spinach, asparagus, or, in this case, butternut squash.

-FAQ – What is the difference between gratin & scalloped?
 While au gratin & scalloped dishes may seem pretty interchangeable (they’re both deliciously creamy, after all!), the difference lies in the presence or absence of cheese.
-Technically speaking, scalloped potatoes (or cauliflower, or butternut squash, etc.) doesn’t have any cheese.
+Technically speaking, scalloped potatoes (or cauliflower, butternut squash, etc.) don’t have any cheese.
 Since we’re all about the cheese here at PWWB – especially around the holidays! – butternut squash au gratin it is!

 Key Ingredients – Butternut Squash Gratin